XCredits/sendzero/README.md

 ## Add the server.js file

 ## Setting up the progressive elements of the app
-These instructions are put together using [this article](https://moduscreate.com/blog/creating-progressive-web-apps-using-angular/), [this video from I/o '17](https://www.youtube.com/watch?v=C8KcW1Nj3Mw) and [this repo](https://github.com/alxhub/io17).
-We also used the [service worker documentation](https://angular.io/guide/service-worker-getting-started).
+These instructions were mostly put together using the [service worker documentation](https://angular.io/guide/service-worker-getting-started).

+The old method is described in [this article](https://moduscreate.com/blog/creating-progressive-web-apps-using-angular/), [this video from I/o '17](https://www.youtube.com/watch?v=C8KcW1Nj3Mw) and [this repo](https://github.com/alxhub/io17).

 An alternative method for getting going with Angular Progressive Web Apps can be found in [this article](https://medium.com/@nsmirnova/creating-pwa-with-angular-5-e36ea2378b5d) and [the follow up](https://medium.com/@nsmirnova/creating-pwa-with-angular-5-part-2-progressifying-the-application-449e3a706129).
-Install required libraries for the service worker, and for the PWA tools that help us build the manifest files for the app.
+Install required libraries for the service worker tools that help us build the manifest files for the app.
 ~~~
 npm install --save @angular/service-worker
 npm install --save @angular/platform-server
-npm install --save ng-pwa-tools
 ~~~

-Note: there are errors indicating missing peer dependencies.
-At this point, we are ignoring the errors.

 ### Update the app to allow service workers
 ~~~